JessieChiu1/JWT_Jest_Supertest_Practice/README.md

     listening
     connected to MongoDB @ac-nr0bkff-shard-00-01.awn8gnn.mongodb.net
     ```
-- Note that before you move on to the front end, you should test your route via Postman
 2. cd into the client folder and run this command `npm start`
     - You should be directly route to `http://localhost:3000/` in browser